Hi, I'm Wes.

 I am a postdoctoral scholar working with Xin He and Matthew Stephens in the department of Human Genetics at the University of Chicago.
 I received my PhD in Bioinformatics and Computational Biology from UNC Chapel Hill.
-My experience is in statistical genetics, and my research includes developing statistical approaches for genetic association and analyzing gene expression in model organisms and humans.
-I have expertise in causal inference, Bayesian nonparametric approaches, Bayesian model selection, and generalized linear models, with implementation in the R and Stan statistical computing languages.
+My experience is in statistical genetics, and my research includes developing statistical methods to prioritize causal genes associated with human diseases and other biomedically-relevant traits.
+I have expertise in causal inference, Bayesian nonparametric models, Bayesian model selection, and generalized linear models, with implementation in the R and Stan statistical computing languages.

 You can see my full list of publications on Google Scholar.
 Here are some of the projects I've worked on recently:

 bmediatR is a Bayesian model selection approach for mediation analysis.
 It explores different causal relationships between a dependent variable (Y), an independent variable (X), and a potential mediator variable (M).
-Unlike the Sobel test, this approach distinguishes between partial and complete mediation, and it accommodates grouped predictors in X. Grouped predictors are useful for haplotype-based analyses and other cases when the independent variable is multidimensional, such as modeling multiple variants or non-additive effects.
-The manuscript for this approach is currently under development.
+This approach distinguishes between partial and complete mediation, and it accommodates grouped predictors in X. Grouped predictors are useful for haplotype-based analyses and other cases when the independent variable is multidimensional, such as modeling multiple variants or non-additive effects.
+The manuscript for bmediatR was published in the May 2022 issue of PLOS Genetics.

 TIMBR is a Bayesian nonparametric model for haplotype-based genetic association.
 It partitions haplotypes into a potentially smaller number of functional alleles with shared trait effects.
 This improves haplotype effect estimation and provides useful information about the number of causal variants at a quantitative trait locus.
 TIMBR partitions haplotypes using a Chinese restaurant process (CRP) and, by leveraging its relationship to the coalescent, generalizes the CRP to allow for tree-structured haplotype relatedness.
-The manuscript for this approach was highlighted in the December 2020 issue of Genetics.
+The manuscript for TIMBR was highlighted in the December 2020 issue of Genetics.

 Here's my CV.